-- Lathrop-Manteca Rural Fire Protection District

-- Mountain House Community Services District

-- San Joaquin County

-- San Joaquin County Historical Society and Museum

-- San Joaquin County Law Library

-- San Joaquin County Mosquito and Vector Control District - San Joaquin County Superior Court - San Joaquin Local Agency Formation Commission - Tracy Public Cemetery District - Waterloo-Morada Rural Fire Protection District
+- Lathrop-Manteca Rural Fire Protection District - · City of Mountain House - San Joaquin County - San Joaquin County Historical Society and Museum - San Joaquin County Law Library - San Joaquin County Mosquito and Vector Control District - · San Joaquin County Superior Court - San Joaquin Local Agency Formation Commission - Tracy Public Cemetery District - Waterloo-Morada Rural Fire Protection District

-The Board has exclusive control and fiduciary responsibility for administering the benefits and managing the investment of plan assets.
-They oversee the Chief Executive Officer and staff in their administration of the plan.
+The Board of Retirement has exclusive control and fiduciary responsibility for administering the benefits and managing the investment of plan assets.
+The Board oversees the Chief Executive Officer and staff in their administration of the plan.
 SJCERA operates in accordance with the Internal Revenue Code, the California State Constitution, the applicable sections of CERL and PEPRA, and the bylaws, resolutions, policies, and procedures adopted by the Board.
 The San Joaquin County Board of Supervisors may also adopt resolutions, as permitted by law, which may affect benefits of SJCERA members.

-The nine-member Board consists of four trustees appointed by the Board of Supervisors, the San Joaquin County Treasurer-Tax Collector, and four trustees elected by SJCERA members.
+The Board of Retirement consists of four trustees appointed by the Board of Supervisors, the San Joaquin County Treasurer-Tax Collector, and four trustees elected by SJCERA members.
 In addition, the Board has two alternate positions elected by members: one alternate retired member position, and one alternate active Safety member position, which is currently vacant.